KIT-TVA/quantum-pattern-detector/README.md

 2. Navigate into the `evaluation` directory inside a terminal.
 3. Run either
    ```
-   python test.py
+   python -u "test.py"
    ```
-   for evaluating the performance of our detection programs (this may take a while) or
+   for evaluating the accuracy of our detection programs (this may take a while) or
    ```
    python scalability_test.py <argv>
    ```